New Yorker drops plans to interview Bannon at festival

 Remnick also acknowledged that festival guests, unlike those interviewed on radio or for a print story, are paid an honorarium, along with money for travel and lodging.

 The New Yorker’s announcement on Bannon came earlier Monday and was denounced by Roxane Gay, Jessica Valenti and many others.
+Gay tweeted that “the intellectual class doesn’t truly understand racism or xenophobia.
+They treat it like an intellectual project, where perhaps if we ask ‘hard question’ and bandy about ‘controversial’ ideas, good work is being done.”
 Filmmaker Judd Apatow had tweeted he would not attend if Bannon was interviewed.
 Kathryn Schulz was among the New Yorker staff writers who tweeted that they had informed Remnick directly about their objections.

 Tweeted Patton Oswalt: “I’m out.
 Sorry, @NewYorker.
 See if Milo Yiannopoulos is free?” a reference to the far-right writer and speaker whose memoir was dropped last year by Simon & Schuster after numerous complaints.